antonvh/PUPRemote/docs/index.rst

 PUPRemote documentation
 =======================

+PUPRemote emulates the LEGO sensor protocol.
+You can define custom sensors in Pybricks, SPIKE2, and Robot Inventor.
+In SPIKE3 you need to exactly emulate existing LEGO sensors.
+This is also possible with PUPRemote.

 Use this library to communicate from a pyboard like OpenMV or LMS-ESP32 as a Powered UP (PUP) Device with LEGO smart hubs.
 It has a PUPRemote library that acts more like RPC (Remote Procedure Calling).